 If you’re looking to “wow” your guests with a one-of-a-kind wedding ceremony, Puerto Rico has some of the most unique and iconic venues in the Caribbean.
 Get inspired by these breathtaking venues — all located in walkable San Juan and near amazing restaurants, historic landmarks, and other must-see sites in Puerto Rico's buzzing capital city.

-El Morro and Castillo San Cristóbal
+El Morro & Castillo San Cristóbal

 Two forts in Old San Juan offer ideal backdrops for saying “I do.”
 Overlooking San Juan Bay, Castillo San Felipe del Morro and Castillo San Cristóbal were built 400 years ago to protect the city from enemy attacks.
-Today, these fortifications are two of San Juan’s most popular tourist attractions that also offer unexpected yet stunning settings for weddings.
+Today, these fortifications are two of San Juan’s most popular tourist attractions and also offer unexpected yet stunning settings for weddings.

 Before printing your invitations, be sure to receive permission to hold your ceremony at these historic sites.
 Depending on your exact wedding location, different permits may be required from the National Park Service, the government of Puerto Rico, or the municipality of San Juan.

 Formerly a convent dating back more than 350 years, Hotel El Convento’s Spanish architecture and manicured greenery set a romantic tone as soon as guests arrive for your wedding.
 Inside, your loved ones can watch you exchange vows amid stately marble floors, 50-foot vaulted ceilings, and intricate stained-glass windows.

 Hotel El Convento sits in the heart of Old San Juan, so once you’ve said “I do,” you and your guests can venture into the city for a dose of the urban culture and high-energy nightlife.
 After all, your big day is supposed to be a celebration!